Overview

 Automatic start node pre-filling

-When you define an input slice, the Start Node is automatically populated with the structured data: Before (Manual JSON Editing):Benefits of input parameters
+When you define input parameters, the Workflow Start Node is automatically populated with the structured data:

 No Manual Editing